renukarajula/DEVTOWN-Disease-Predictor-Bootcamp/README.md

 joblib → model saving/loading

+Dataset Source: Kaggle

 🚀 How to Run
 ▶️ Run on Google Colab

 Click the "Open in Colab" badge above.

+Upload the dataset from Kaggle

 Run the notebook step by step to preprocess data, train models, and view predictions.